 Vince was born March 23, 1925 to Frank and Frances Speranza in the Hell's Kitchen neighborhood of Manhattan, New York.
 He grew up on Statten Island in a large and extended Italian family during the Great Depression.

 After graduating high school, he was drafted into the United States Army on October 25, 1943 and officially entered the service on November 15, 1943.
 He was sent to Camp Upton in New York where he stayed until he was sent to Fort Benning, Georgia to train with the 87th Infantry Division.
 He volunteered for the Parachute Infantry and was sent back to Fort Benning for further training.
-Then, he was sent overseas with Company H, 3rd Battalion, 501st Parachute Infantry Regiment, 101st Airborne Division from Camp Shanks on board the Queen Mary.
+Shortly after, he was sent overseas with Company H, 3rd Battalion, 501st Parachute Infantry Regiment, 101st Airborne Division from Camp Shanks on board the Queen Mary.

 His unit arrived in France and he would later fight in the "Battle of the Bulge," December 1944.
 He engaged in his first firefight against German forces in freezing temperatures.
 That year, was the coldest winter in decades.
 Vincent was a machine gunner during the historic battle, earning him the nickname "Curse and Traverse" Speranza.
-The "Battle of the Bulge" resulted in the highest number of casualties of any operation during WWII.
+The "Battle of the Bulge" resulted in the highest number of American casualties of any operation during WWII.

 His awards include: